-1. The student must meet in person with the Associate Vice-President for Academic Administration within the first three days of the term.
-2. Enrollment is limited to 13 quarter credits.
+1. The student must bring the Academic Plan for Success form and meet in person with the Associate Vice-President for Academic Administration within the first three days of the term to review the student's plan and remove the probation hold.
+2. The student must complete an Academic Plan for Success form.
+3. Freshman students must also meet with the Student Success Coordinator.
+4. Enrollment is limited to 13 quarter credits.
 Students are advised to repeat courses with a grade less than C. Students with Incompletes should consider further reducing their academic load.
-3. A biweekly conference with the academic adviser is expected.
-4. The student may be required to participate in a special mentoring program at the discretion of the Associate Vice-President for Academic Administration.
+5. A biweekly conference with the academic adviser is expected.
+6. Non-freshman students will be required to participate in a special mentoring program.
 A fee for this service will be charged to the student's account.
-5. Courses outside the University, such as correspondence or online courses, are not permitted.

-6. Participation in the University Athletics Program or Adventist Colleges Abroad is not permitted.
-7. Extracurricular activities which necessitate class absences are not permitted.
-8. The student is not permitted to hold office in any student organization or serve as a student missionary or taskforce worker.
+See the Academic Fees section of the Financial Bulletin.
+7. Courses outside the University, such as correspondence or online classes, are not permitted.
+8. Participation in the University Athletics Program or Adventist Colleges Abroad is not permitted.
+9. Extracurricular activities which necessitate class absences are not permitted.
+10. The student is not permitted to hold office in any student organization or serve as a student missionary or taskforce worker.